xindong95/xindong95.github.io/_pages/cv.md

 ### Graduate Student, Tongji University (2018-2024)

 - Developed and applied computational methods to analyze single-cell and spatial data
+  - We developed [SCRIP (**S**ingle-**C**ell Gene **R**egulation **I**nference using ChI**P**-seq)](https://github.com/wanglabtongji/SCRIP), a method that integrates scATAC-seq and a large collection of bulk TR (Transcription Regulator) ChIP-seq to infer single-cell TR activity and targets.
+Our method outperformed other motif-based approaches in assessing TR binding activity.
+It also enabled us to identify TR target genes and construct GRNs (Gene Regulation Networks) at the single-cell level using a regulatory potential model.
+We applied SCRIP to various biological systems and showed its utility in lineage tracing, cell-type clustering, and inferring cell-type-specific GRNs.
+  - We developed [TISCH (**T**umor **I**mmune **S**ingle **C**ell **H**ub)](http://tisch.comp-genomics.org), a large curated resource that integrates the single-cell transcriptome profiles of about 2 million cells from 76 high-quality tumor datasets across 27 cancer types.
+TISCH allows systematic comparison of gene expression across multiple datasets at the single-cell or cluster level for various cell types, patients, tissue origins, treatment and response groups, and even cancer types.
+TISCH aims to address the computational challenges of using the massive published datasets to inform immunotherapy and to characterize the immune system heterogeneity in cancers.
 <!-- **Institute:** Tongji University, China   -->
 <!-- **Advisors:** Dr. Chenfei Wang & Dr. Xiaole Shirley Liu  -->

 - Large-scale genomic data mining and integration analysis
+  - We developed [CHIPS (**CH**romatin enr**i**chment **P**roce**S**sor)](https://github.com/liulab-dfci/CHIPS), a pipeline that processes the epigenome data to readable results with a single command line.
+It integrates states-of-art tools for cistrome NGS data and chooses the appropriate analysis parameters.
+It uses the Snakemake framework, which makes it easy to deploy on cloud or cluster servers.
 <!-- **Institute:** Tongji University, China   -->
 <!-- **Advisor:** Dr. Xiaole Shirley Liu & Dr. Clifford Meyer  -->